 Frequently Asked Questions

-Preservation of the in-office ancillary services exception (IOASE) to the “Stark” law and rejection of a proposal to restrict the IOASE for advanced imaging, radiation therapy, anatomic pathology, and physical therapy.
+The ACS supports the in-office ancillary services exception (IOASE) to the “Stark” law and rejection of a proposal to restrict the IOASE for advanced imaging, radiation therapy, anatomic pathology, and physical therapy.
 View letters to the following congressional committees: Energy & Commerce, Finance, and Ways & Means.

 The ACS supports the halt legislation that may provide audiologists with unlimited direct access to Medicare patients without a physician referral.
 H.R.
 4035 and S. 2046 inappropriately provides audiologists with unlimited direct access to Medicare patients without a physician referral.